silversub/terraform/provider/certificate-manager-data-sources.md

 {: important}

 ## `ibm_certificate_manager_certificates`
 {: #cert-manager-certificates}

-Retrieve the details of one or all certificates that are managed by your Certificate Manager service instance.
+Retrieve the details of one or lists all certificates that are managed by your Certificate Manager service instance resource.
 {: shortdesc}

 ### Sample Terraform code